Articles

 The model not only represents the data for the application, but it also represents persistent data, that is, data that persists beyond the life of the application.
 In other words, the model represents an application's persistent business domain objects.
 One of the advantages of using GlassFish as the application server for this application is that it includes a built-in persistence manager, the Java Persistence API based on Toplink Essentials.
 Taking advantage of this feature, the application uses the Java Persistence API to manage data persistence.

-model directory, you will see various Java classes.
-Four of these classes,
+directory, you will see various Java classes.
+Four of these classes, Address

-Product, are entity classes -- typical Java Persistence API entity objects -- for the four tables in the
+, are entity classes -- typical Java Persistence API entity objects -- for the four tables in the petcatalog

-petcatalog database.
+database.
 In the Java Persistence API, an entity instance, an instance of an entity object, represents a row of data in a database table.
-For example,
+For example, Item

 package model;